xipherix/WebsocketChainExpanderApp/README.md

 Below is a Chains structure for Down Jones Industrial Average Index Chain(0#.DJI)
 ![Chain Structure](https://developers.refinitiv.com/sites/default/files/03%20-%20ChainDataStructure_1.png)

-In this particular example, the chain is composed of 3 instruments (the 3 green boxes) called Chain Records or underlying Chain RIC.
+In this particular example, the chain composed of 3 instruments (the three green boxes) called Chain Records or underlying Chain RIC.
 These Chain Record, are linked together and constitute the complete chain.
 You can identify whether or not the Chain Record is the last one by checking if the Record contains an EMPTY value for LONGNEXTLR field.
-Chain Records are made of a specific type of MarketPrice instrument specially designed for building chains.
-From the above picture, an application has to subscribe to the three Chain Record (0#.DJI,1#.DJI, and 2#.DJI) in order to retrieve all underlying RIC begin from ".DJI" to "XOM.N".
+Chain Records made of a specific type of MarketPrice instrument specially designed for building chains.
+From the above picture, an application has to subscribe to the three Chain Record (0#.DJI,1#.DJI, and 2#.DJI) to retrieve all underlying RIC begin from ".DJI" to "XOM.N".

-Chains only contain the names of their underlying RIC, not their values(e.g. AAPL.OQ from the Red arrow in the above picture).
-If the application wants to get a price or specific data from the underlying RIC list, it has to send a request to retrieve data for the list separately.
-The sample application provides only the result as underlying RIC list and it does not send item request for a RIC in the list.
+Chains only contain the names of their underlying RIC, not their values(e.g., AAPL.OQ from the Red arrow in the above picture).
+If the application wants to get a price or specific data from the underlying RIC list, it has to send an item request to retrieve data separately.
+The sample application provides only the result as underlying RIC list, and it does not send item request to get a price for a RIC in the list.

-The sample appication will apply the algorithms described in [About chain article](https://developers.refinitiv.com/article/simple-chain-objects-ema-part-1) to create the sample application so you need to understand the Chain structure at the first step.
+The sample application will apply the algorithms described in [About chain article](https://developers.refinitiv.com/article/simple-chain-objects-ema-part-1) to create the sample application, so you need to understand the Chain structure at the first step.

 ## How to expanding Chains?

 There are two approaches we used to process a Chains Records in this article.
 There are algorithms based on the suggestion from [About chain article](https://developers.refinitiv.com/article/simple-chain-objects-ema-part-1).
 The first method uses a sequential approach to request RIC and process a Chain Records.
 The second method is a heuristic algorithm to optimize a Chain processing logic.
-It can process the chain faster than the first method especially a long Chain Records.
+It can handle the chain faster than the first method, especially with long Chain Records.

-Using the first approach, we could assure that application retrieves all underlying Chain RIC because we send a new snapshot request to request data for the next chain RIC one by one until we found the last Chain RIC.
-Also, we can compare the result from the second approach with a sequential method to make sure that it returns exactly the same result.
+Using the sequential approach, we ensure that the application will get all Chain Records.
+It is because the app sends a new snapshot request to request data for the next chain RIC one by one until we found the last Chain RIC.
+Also, we can compare the result from the second approach with a sequential method to make sure that it returns precisely the same result.

 ### __A sequential method__

-The algorithm is quite straightforward with additional logic to handle the case that input Chain RIC may not start from the first index("0#") and instead it starts from another index e.g. "4#"," A#".
+The algorithm is quite straightforward with additional logic to handle the case that input Chain RIC may not start from the first index("0#") and instead it starts from another index, e.g., "4#"," A#".
 Opening a chain is quite simple and usually done sequentially to make sure that the application will retrieve all Chain RIC from the first Chain record.
-Below is pseudo code we use to implements application logic for the sequential approach.
+Below is pseudo-code we use to implements application logic for the sequential approach.

 ```
 CurrentChainRecord = Input Chain Record